What Are the Types of Delivery?

 Induced labor.
 This is when the doctor starts contractions before labor begins on its own.
 They may suggest this if they're concerned about your or your baby's health.

 Vaginal delivery may not always be possible.
-Caesarean delivery (C-section) may be necessary for the safety of you and your baby, especially for one or more of these reasons:
+Cesarean delivery (C-section) may be necessary for the safety of you and your baby, especially for one or more of these reasons: